BarakChamo/lightPaint/README.md

 # lightPaint
-A light-painting app built with NW.js
+A light-painting app built with Electron